Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 To Edit your selected spawners, Click the **Batch Edit Selected Spawners** button in the main menu.
 As long as you have at least one spawner selected, pressing Q while holding the wand will also take you here, as a shortcut.

-There are 4 different ways you can modify these selected spawners:
+There are 4 different ways you can modify these selected spawners.
+All of them applies to all selected spawners across dimensions and unloaded chunks:

 - **Set Next Spawn Time**